 Park and Ride Paid: There is limited onsite parking with shuttle bus transfers to the show.
 It is extremely popular and can be advanced purchased online -something to sort out in February when you buy your tickets.

 By Bus: Public buses go from Southport to Sanctuary Cove on Route 10.

-By Train: Main train station for the Sanctuary Cove show is Helensvale.
-You can catch a boat show shuttle from there when you show your rail ticket.
+By Train: Closest train station for the Sanctuary Cove International Boar Show is Helensvale.
 There is no parking for the show at Helensvale station.

 By Boat: You cannot bring your own boat into the marina but you can anchor in Coomera River.
 Usually the Volunteer Marine Rescue is offers a ferry pick up to marina entrance for gold coin donation.
 Please check as this may change year to year.